International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Competent Authorities:

-• Domestic Awards: First instance court in the region of the agreed seat, or in Beirut if no seat was agreed.
+• Domestic Awards: Applications are handled by the first instance court in the region of the agreed seat, or in Beirut if no seat was agreed.

-• International Awards: President of the first instance court at the place where the award was rendered.
+• International Awards: The President of the first instance court at the place where the award was rendered is the competent authority.

-• Foreign Awards: President of the first instance court in Beirut (civil/commercial matters); Council of State (administrative matters).
+• Foreign Awards: For civil and commercial matters, the President of the first instance court in Beirut is competent.
+For administrative matters, the Council of State handles applications.

 • Proof of legitimate interest.